Senior Fashion Buyer Resume Example

 Start with your most recent job and work backward.
 List your job title, employer, dates, and a few bullet points for each position.
 This helps recruiters follow your career path easily.

 Use strong action verbs and highlight achievements, not just duties.
 For example, say "Increased seasonal sales by 22%" instead of just "managed buying."
-Recruiters want proof of impact, not generic tasks.
+Recruiters want proof of impact, both on your resume and in your cover letter.

 Fashion buyers need strong negotiation skills-I always make sure I can secure the best deals.
 It helps when I can show a history of saving 10% or more on supplier contracts.